All Episodes

 There is no thinking about any repercussions.

-I remember I grew up in New You know, Staten Island years ago.
+I remember I grew up in Staten Island years ago.

-And, you know, when the police came up to you and they said, um, what's going on, boys?
+And when the police came up to you and they said, what's going on, boys?

-You had your hands where they could see them, and you listen to what they told you to do.
+You had your hands where they could see them and you listened to what they told you to do.

-And I remember back in the day, my brother saying you don't want to get into it with them because they could go around the corner with you in the car and you come back with a couple black guys.
+And I remember back in the day, my brother saying, you don't want to get into it with them because they could go around the corner with you in the car and you come back with a couple of black guys.

 You know what I'm saying?

-We rip God out, we're ripping all these things out, we're putting all this junk in there, and these kids are walking out of there going, What what do I do all day?
+And these kids are walking out of there going, what do I do all day?

 My sheriff is great.

-We went all red, we went all conservative across the board, and everybody in place, it's it's a it's you know you're protected on the streets because our police department is on it.
+And everybody in place, you know you're protected on the streets because our police department is on it.

 You call them, they're at your house in two minutes, and they're not taking any monkey business with them.

-And that's again, you know, it goes from the top level of training all the way down because I listen to Derek uh Darren Campbell, he's our sheriff, he has a he has a radio show during the day during the morning on Wednesday, and he goes through all these things that he goes through, and he said, he goes, when he walks through the jail, and he hears these other people that have been arrested, he hears them telling other people on the phone, whatever you do, do not come to Iredell County and commit crime.
+And he said, he goes, when he walks through the jail and he hears these other people that have been arrested, he hears them telling other people on the phone, whatever you do, do not come to Iredale County and commit crime.

-He goes, because they're gonna throw you in jail, they're gonna prosecute you, and you're not getting out to do more crime.
+He goes, because they're going to throw you in jail, they're going to prosecute you, and you're not getting out to do more crime.

 Let me tell you something.

-If I was a criminal, I'm gonna be very blunt.
+If I was a criminal, I'm going to be very blunt.

 I would go to one of these cities or towns or states with no bail laws.

-And again, if I've if that was my chosen profession, which it seems to be for other people, imagine if these criminals, by the way, devoted their their time, energy, and attention to something productive rather than living a life of crime.
+And again, if that was my chosen profession, which it seems to be for other people, imagine if these criminals, by the way, devoted their time, energy, and attention to something productive rather than living a life of crime.

-Um but if I was in that business and had that mindset, and I obviously don't, uh, the place I'd want to be is a place where they let you out of jail.
+But if I was in that business and had that mindset, and I obviously don't, the place I'd want to be is a place where they let you out of jail.

 I think he was up to five or six banks the last time I had checked.

-He's not very good at at being a crook.
+He's not very good at being a crook.

 He might want to consider a job change.

-He said he goes, Charlotte, it's the same way.
+He said he goes, Charlotte is the same way.

-They went woke, they they refused to pull people over now, and what it is is now we're getting the Charlotte crowd coming up here and trying to do bad things up at Hyradale.
+And what it is, is now we're getting the Charlotte crowd coming up here and trying to do bad things up at Iredale.

 And it's, you know, like I said, I give these.

-Oh, it's a it's a common thing where poor criminals will often target more wealthy areas because it's more lucrative.
+Oh, it's a common thing where poor criminals will often target more wealthy areas because it's more lucrative.

-You sounds like you have a great, great sheriff and police department there in North Carolina.
+You sound like you have a great, great sheriff and police department there in North Carolina.

 I'm not surprised, lucky you.